Carlos Manato: Personal life

 Manato is the son of Hélio José Mannato and Thereza Buteri Mannato, and is married to Soraya de Souza Mannato.
 Manato is a member of the Pentecostal church Igreja Cristã Maranata.

 Political career

 Manato voted in favor of the impeachment motion of then-president Dilma Rousseff.
 Manato voted in favor of tax reforms but against the 2017 Brazilian labor reform, and would vote in favor of opening a corruption investigation into Rousseff's successor Michel Temer.

-Theres was some controversy over the funding Manato and several other elected deputies had received from the Maranata church, in exchange with the government not investigating the church's financial activities.
+There was some controversy over the funding Manato and several other elected deputies had received from the Maranata church, in exchange with the government not investigating the church's financial activities.

 In 2018 Manato joined the Social Liberal Party and allied himself with then presidential candidate Jair Bolsonaro.
 The same year Manato contested the Espírito Santo gubernatorial election, where he came in third with 525,973 votes or 27.26% of the valid ballots.